 David Buente, head of Sidley's environmental group, has a broad practice, representing clients in complex environmental litigation and rulemaking matters, with an emphasis on Clean Air Act (CAA), Clean Water Act, CERCLA (Superfund) and RCRA, environmental criminal and toxic tort matters.
-Building upon his 15 years as an environmental prosecutor, including at the Department of Justice (DOJ), corporations including American Electric Power, Cinergy, Duke Energy, Exxon Mobil, General Electric, Georgia Pacific, Ford Motors, Honeywell, Norfolk Southern and Tyson Foods turn to Mr Buente for representation in complex federal environmental enforcement matters with DOJ and EPA.
+Building upon his 15 years as an environmental prosecutor, including at the Department of Justice (DOJ), corporations including American Electric Power, Cinergy, Duke Energy, Exxon Mobil, General Electric, Georgia Pacific, Ford Motors, Honeywell, Norfolk Southern, Tyson Foods and Verizon turn to Mr Buente for representation in complex federal environmental enforcement matters with DOJ and EPA.
 He also advises trade associations on diverse legislative, regulatory and litigation environmental issues.

 Mr Buente is a member and regent of the American College of Environmental Lawyers and a member of the Defense Research Institute (ethics and climate change committees).
 He is also a member of the American Bar Association and the National Trial Lawyers Top 100.